 Muffins in general are easy enough to make.
 The only problem for me is that I have rarely succeeded in turning out with a really fluffly batch.
 I do tend to overmix generally, most probably because for me, stirring and whisking is such good therapy!
 That is one thing I always try to watch out for.
 These polenta muffins, as every muffin recipe, will turn out as hard as a rock if you do that.
 So fold in your ingredients slowly and remember that a lumpy batter is what you want to end up with.
 One of my favourite things about them is the perfect combination of sweet and savoury.
 And you can always omit the frosting and have them with some ketchup or homemade salsa.
 Amazing taste, right there.

 Send me your feedback if and when you make them.
 I love to hear what you think.
-I ended up with 14 muffins but it will definitely give you a good batch of 12.
+I ended up with 14 muffins, but the quantity will depend on how much you fill the cases.

 For the muffins: